 Millie’s educational credentials include a BA in Biochemistry from Immaculata College and a BSN from Villanova University.
 She also has an associate’s degree in nursing from the Lancaster Institute of Health Sciences.
 She plans to continue her education and obtain a master’s degree in nursing.

-Prior to working at CSC, I worked for 18 years at Lancaster General Hospital.
-I worked 17 of those years on the Pediatric Unit, 12 years as a nurse, where I cared for many Clinic patients.
-I am a certified Pediatric Nurse, and I am also certified in Pediatric Advanced Life Support (PALS).
+Prior to working at CSC, Millie worked for 18 years at Lancaster General Hospital.
+She worked 17 of those years on the Pediatric Unit, 12 years as a nurse, where she cared for many Clinic patients.
+She is a Certified Pediatric Nurse, and is also certified in Pediatric Advanced Life Support (PALS).

 Why are you passionate about the Clinic?

 The Clinic is a unique blend of medicine and research, and it allows the staff to work with the patients and their families to alter the course of their illnesses in a way that makes their lives better.
 What a privilege to be a part of such a great experience!